 3 or 4 Asparagus spears per person – griddled, steamed or blanched (choose your preferred cooking method).

-Tart base – store bought vegan puff pastry, cut into your preferred shape and baked according to packet instructions.
-(This is not a product I regularly use, but today I was feeding some omnivores.)
+Tart base – store-bought vegan puff pastry, cut into your preferred shape and baked according to packet instructions.
+(This is not a product I regularly use, but it has it’s uses.)

-Tip: Healthier alternatives to puff pastry are whole-grain toast, crush potatoes or a baked root vegetable rosti.
+Chef’s Tip: Healthier alternatives to puff pastry are whole-grain toast, crushed potatoes or a wedge of crispy polenta

 Build your dish from the base upwards, add the tofu-ricotta, arrange the asparagus.
 Either drizzle with the hollandaise or serve it on the side.